Healthdirect Free Australian health advice you can count on.

 You can help prevent tooth decay by:

-• Choosing food and drink that’s low in sugar — if sugar is listed in the top 3 ingredients on a food label, it’s usually not healthy for your teeth.
+• Choosing food and drinks that are low in sugar — if sugar is listed in the top 3 ingredients on a food label, it’s usually not healthy for your teeth.

 • Eating fresh produce rather than processed foods.

-• Taking care of your oral hygiene, including regular trips to your dentist.
+• Taking care of your oral hygiene, including regular trips to your dentist and brushing your teeth twice a day with fluoride toothpaste.

 Anyone, even babies, can suffer from tooth decay, so it’s important to teach toddlers good oral hygiene.